 HSI Instructor Eric Bilodeau

-Eric Bilodeau teaches a variety of in-person and virtual Property and Casualty programs for Hartford School of Insurance (HSI), including Commercial Lines Producer School, Commercial Lines CSR/Account Manager School, Personal Lines School and Small Commercial School.
+Eric Bilodeau is the Director of Training and teaches a variety of in-person and virtual Property and Casualty programs for Hartford School of Insurance (HSI), including Commercial Lines Producer School, Commercial Lines CSR/Account Manager School, Personal Lines School and Small Commercial School.

 Bilodeau joined HSI in 2015, bringing with him more than 25 years of experience in commercial lines and personal lines insurance.
 He previously held numerous roles at leading carriers including claims adjustor, sales executive, underwriter, underwriting manager, and more.
 He obtained his Certified Insurance Counselors (CIC) certification from the National Alliance for Insurance (NAI) in 2007.

 With experience in many facets of the industry, including extensive management experience, the common thread for Bilodeau has been his love of teaching.

 “What I liked most about management was the teaching part, for example the ability to mentor and help develop new underwriters,” said Bilodeau, “The desire to teach is something that’s important to me and at the core of who I am.”

 Early on in his career, Bilodeau worked as a claims adjustor, an experience that shaped his career for decades to come.